rajamoulimallareddy/shoukaku-music-bot/README.md

     "prefix": "Your_Prefix",
     "token": "Your Token",
     "owners": [
-        "Your Discord Id for eval"
+        "Your Discord Id for eval & owner only Commands" ],
-    ],
     "colors": {
         "default": "606C65",